-All of the respondents from the transport & travel, TMT, services and retail sectors state that their IVR announcement is shorter than 30 seconds (the times stated below include the welcome, along with the first set of IVR options).
-25% of respondents from utilities contact centres state that their initial announcement is longer than 60 seconds.
+All of the respondents from the transport & travel, TMT and manufacturing sectors state that their IVR announcement is shorter than 30 seconds (the times stated below include the welcome, along with the first set of IVR options).
+33% of respondents from outsourcing contact centres state that their initial announcement is longer than 60 seconds.

-Figure 206: Length of initial IVR welcome and instructions, by vertical market
+Figure 212: Length of initial IVR welcome and instructions, by vertical market

-Larger contact centres (usually with more departments, skill-sets and products/services) will tend to have the longest initial IVR announcement, with 36% of mid-sized operations reporting announcements longer than 30 seconds.
+Larger contact centres (usually with more departments, skill-sets and products/services) will tend to have the longest initial IVR announcement, with 22% of mid-sized operations reporting announcements longer than 1 minute and 40% of large contact centres having IVR announcements of over 30 seconds.

-Figure 207: Length of initial IVR welcome and instructions, by contact centre size
+Figure 213: Length of initial IVR welcome and instructions, by contact centre size